pereznetworks/My-Tic-Tac-Toe-Game/README.md

     2 choices are presented on the finish-screen...

-      When the "Play Game!" button is clicked a game reset occurs.
+      When the "Play Again!" button is clicked a game reset occurs.
         A game reset is: internal values are reset to default starting values.
         The game board appears again, empty.
         The same player names persist and a new game begins.